imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 Cons
 - The term 'software' may carry different meanings in different countries and this may cause some grey areas from a law standpoint.
-- Derivative works can become proprietary and this affect the final user's freedom.
+- Derivative works can become proprietary (means that a cost can be attached) and this affects the final user's freedom.

 *Apache License*

 The Apache License is a permissive license like the MIT license however it states that a person MUST give credit to the software's creator(s) when redistributing.
 It also protects the original software author from patents.

 Pros
 - It allows software creators to receive credit for their work.